-Based on work and studies conducted in countries of all continents, having as a starting point the conscientisation process developed by Paulo Freire for totally different social groups, we affirm that empowerment is a process by which women gain from their experience the knowledge of the denial of their rights, develop a sense of solidarity and dynamism at all levels of life and undertake action in order to change their situation.
+Based on work and studies having as a pivot the conscientisation process and conducted in countries of all continents, we affirm that empowerment is a process by which women gain from their experience the knowledge of the denial of their rights, develop a sense of solidarity and dynamism at all levels of life and undertake action in order to change their situation.

-In the first stage women are comparing their lives with their rights.
-Poor women, across cultures, are not familiar with the language of rights, but of responsibilities to which they are socialised.
+Looking together at their situation, women are comparing their lives with their rights.
+For women, across cultures, are not familiar with the language of rights, but of responsibilities to which they are socialised.
 Exposure to the concept of rights, and their legitimacy in a given context galvanises them into articulating, slowly and gradually, their suppressed feelings of injustice and unfairness of a social order that does not enable them to 'put things to right'.